 SWOT Analysis: Opportunities

 Foreign investment, and particularly in the area of tourism, represents a key opportunity for the Cuban economy.
-In 2003, the tourist industry earned $2 billion,5 a huge figure, especially when you consider that Cuba’s total 2003 GDP was only $15 billion.
-Much of Cuba’s 2.6 percent economic growth rate6 can be attributed to the double digit growth in the tourism industry, which Economics Minister Jose Luis Rodriguez refereed to as “the most dynamic factor in our economy.”7 Tourism once seemed to lead the way toward a decentralized Cuban economy, with several European hotel firms investing in the island under joint ventures and enjoying the quasi-independence that the government allowed.
+In 2003, the tourist industry earned $2 billion, a huge figure, especially when you consider that Cuba’s total 2003 GDP was only $15 billion.
+Much of Cuba’s 2.6 percent economic growth rate can be attributed to the double-digit growth in the tourism industry, which Economics Minister Jose Luis Rodriguez refereed to as “the most dynamic factor in our economy.”
+Tourism once seemed to lead the way toward a decentralized Cuban economy, with several European hotel firms investing in the island under joint ventures and enjoying the quasi-independence that the government allowed.
 Now, the government is studying how to re-centralize tourism, as Cuba takes a step back from this slight economic opening.
 In 2003, joint ventures were stripped of much of their control of day-to-day business, as government ministries have resumed power over decision making.
-Foreign investment has not yet been directly affected by these changes, but foreign businessmen say that investment is slowing, as decisions must be approved by more extensive layers of bureaucracy on a case-by-case basis.8
+Foreign investment has not yet been directly affected by these changes, but foreign businessmen say that investment is slowing, as decisions must be approved by more extensive layers of bureaucracy on a case-by-case basis.

 SWOT Analysis: Threats

-The economic embargo which the United States has had on Cuba since October 1960 represents the single largest economic threat that Cuba faces.
+The economic embargo that the United States has had on Cuba since October 1960 represents the single largest economic threat that Cuba faces.
 Along with the collapse of the Soviet Union, the US embargo has led to the stagnation and deterioration of the Cuban economy over the last several years.
-In 2000, the economic sanctions were lifted somewhat, as Congress enacted legislation which allowed the sale of US food and medicine to Cuba, but in 2004 the Bush administration limited family visits and remittances to Cuba in an effort to limit the supply of US dollars.
+In 2000, the economic sanctions were lifted somewhat, as Congress enacted legislation that allowed the sale of US food and medicine to Cuba, but in 2004 the Bush administration limited family visits and remittances to Cuba in an effort to limit the supply of US dollars.
 Castro responded by withdrawing US dollars from the economy for the first time since they were legalized in 1993.
 This exchange in policy decisions is characteristic of the way the two nations have traded blows over the past forty years and leads to the irony of the US embargo: interestingly enough, while contributing to Cuba’s economic devastation, many experts believe that the US embargo has greatly helped Castro to stay in power, stirring up Cuban nationalism by enabling him to portray the underdog in a David vs. Goliath battle with the United States, and giving him an excuse for Cuba’s economic failure.